ryansheehy0/Neo-C/Readme.md

 - These breaks can be strung together to break out of any amount of loops.
 Ex: `break break break` etc.

 ## [String Templates](#neo-c)
-In C++, if you want to include a variable in a string, you have to convert it to a string and concatenate it.
-This is annoying so Neo-C adds the ability to insert code into strings.
-- Strings can also span multiple lines.
+Neo-C adds the ability to insert code into strings.
+Strings can also span multiple lines.

 ```C++
 // Neo-C